alih92/readme-generator/README.md

 # README Generator

   ## Description
   You can quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project
+This allows the project creator to devote more time to working on the project.

   ## Table of Contents